hnaoufal/in-browser-timer/README.md

 # In-Browser Timer Extension

-A simple browser extension that injects a configurable timer at the top of every page.
-You can pick between 1, 2, 3 or 5 minutes, start/stop/reset the countdown and the timer changes color from green to yellow to red as time runs out.
-When the timer expires it keeps counting negatively and displays the message `please come to an end`.
+A lightweight extension that overlays a configurable countdown timer at the top of every page to help you stay on track.
+Choose between 1, 2, 3 or 5 minutes, start/stop/reset the countdown, and watch the timer shift from green to yellow to red as time runs out.
+When the timer expires it keeps counting negatively and displays the message `Time's up!
+Let's wrap things up.`

 ## Installation (Chromium browsers)